Lightcurves of the Karin family asteroids: Discussions

-\marginpar{[Fig. \ref{fig:D-P}]} At the end of this paper, we would like to consider the possibility that any of the Karin family members still possesses tumbling motion.
+\marginpar{[Fig. \ref{fig:D-P}]} At the end of this paper, we would like to consider the possibility that some of the Karin family members still possess non-principal axis rotation.
 From the result that we have presented in the previous sections, we plotted the rotation period of the eleven Karin family asteroids on a diagram that shows the relation between rotation period $P$ and diameter $D$ in Fig. \ref{fig:D-P}.
-For this figure we estimated the diameter of the Karin family members from its absolute magnitude $H$ using the relationship $ \log_{10} D = 3.1295 - 0.5 \log_{10} p - 0.2 H $ where $p$ is the albedo of an asteroid \citep{bowell79}.
+For this figure, we estimated the diameter of the Karin family members from its absolute magnitude $H$ using the relationship $ \log_{10} D = 3.1295 - 0.5 \log_{10} p - 0.2 H $ where $p$ is the albedo of an asteroid \citep{bowell79}.
 We used the absolute magnitude values of the asteroids listed on the Lowell asteroid orbital elements database \footnote{ \sf ftp://ftp.lowell.edu/pub/elgb/astorb.html }.
-We assumed the albedo value of $p=0.21$ for the S-type Karin family asteroids \citep[cf. ][]{yoshida2007}.
+We assumed the albedo value of $p=0.21$ for the S-type asteroids \citep[cf. ][]{yoshida2007,strom2015} \footnote{ The value $p=0.21$ is the mean albedo calculated from the catalog of asteroid albedo and taxonomic types in PSI PDS database, {\sf http://sbn.psi.edu/pds/resource/albedo.html}.
+The albedo value can be dependent on asteroid size, but we are not sure how strongly or weakly dependent it is.
+For example, recent survey observations have revealed the albedo dependence on asteroid size for each of the taxonomic types \citep[e.g. ][]{usui2013}.
+In \citeauthor{usui2013}'s (\citeyear{usui2013}) Figure 5(b) for S-type asteroids, we may (or may not) see some skewed albedo distribution in the diameter range of $D < 10$km, but we are not sure about the quantitative analysis result in a smaller range.
+Another thing is that the range of $D$ of the asteroids that we observed this time is rather narrow (see Figure \ref{fig:stat}(c)) except (832) Karin, and we can expect that the albedos for these asteroids are not so different from each other, even if there is a dependency of albedo on size.
+Therefore, in the present paper, we used the average albedo. }.